0xPARC/0xparc-intro-book/src/pcp.typ

 This entire chapter describes the first construction to PCP's.
 You can think of it as "really long example of sum-check application".

+Notational change: in this section, $q$ is a known prime, but it is not on the order of $2^(256)$.
+In fact, as discussed in the later @q-small-pcp, we actually prefer $q$ to be pretty small.

 == Pitch: How to grade papers without reading them

 Imagine that Penny has a long proof of some mathematical theorem, and Victor wants to verify it.